randomparity/my-first-cluster/README.md

 helm repo update
 ```
 ## Setup Persistent Volume Storage
-Assumes NFS server is available and is mounted on all nodes in the cluster
+My setup has an NFS server at 192.168.10.2 with a share named "/cluster" which will be mounted on /mnt/cluster of all nodes.
 ```
 sudo mkdir /mnt/cluster
 sudo chown -R sysadmin:sysadmin /mnt/cluster